nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Remove all ingredients : `clear ingr`

-Removes all existing Ingredients from the list of ingredients.
+Removes all existing Ingredients from the list of Ingredients.

 ❕ *Tip*:  Useful to obtain an empty Ingredient list.

 Format: `clear ingr`

+* 💡 *Note*:
-* `clear ingr` does not require additional parameters
+    * `clear ingr` does not require additional parameters.
-* 💡 *Note*: You will be prompted with a confirmation message to delete all ingredients.
+    * You will be prompted with a confirmation message to delete all Ingredients.
-    * Enter `y` to confirm deletion.
-    * Enter `n` to abort deletion.

 Example of usage: